What is life insurance and how does it work?

 There are a number of different types of life insurance to consider when comparing your cover options and these include:

-- Over 50s life cover - as the name suggests, this type of cover is for those over the age of 50 and is typically taken out to cover funeral expenses.
+- Over 50s life cover - as the name suggests, this type of cover is for those over the age of 50 and is typically bought to cover funeral expenses.
 Acceptance is guaranteed so you won’t have to answer any health questions or pass a medical test.
+They don't offer great value for money if you're healthy as you can usually find cheaper products by going through a health questionnaire.

 - Single/Joint cover - a single life insurance policy will provide cover for one individual, while a joint policy will provide cover for two individuals.
 Joint cover is often cheaper than two single policies (although not always), but it will only pay out once (on the first or second death).